DanielSinclair/apollo-rover-action/README.md

 # Apollo Rover Fetch Action

 A GitHub Action to fetch a managed schema from Apollo Studio using the Apollo [Rover CLI](https://www.apollographql.com/docs/rover/).
-Prints to log and exports as base64 encoded output `schema`
+Prints to log and exports as base64 encoded output `schema` and saves the file to `path`

 ## inputs
 | name       | default | required               |